secretGeek/today-i-learned-staging/domains/transfer_away_from_godaddy.md

 ## Initiate at the losing registrar (GoDaddy)

-1. At GoDaddy -- click on your domains, click on the specific domain, that will take you to (for example...)
+- Step 1.
+At GoDaddy -- click on your domains, click on the specific domain, that will take you to (for example...)

 		https://dcc.godaddy.com/control/example.com/settings

 	Scroll down to see that the admin details are correct (particular your email address, but all of the details.)

-2. Scroll down to "Manage DNS" - make sure it only has name servers, and take note of what the name servers are. (i.e. make sure the DNS is handled at the host, or by a DNS specific server, not by go daddy)
+- Step 2.
+Scroll down to "Manage DNS" - make sure it only has name servers, and take note of what the name servers are. (i.e. make sure the DNS is handled at the host, or by a DNS specific server, not by go daddy)

 		https://dcc.godaddy.com/manage/EXAMPLE.COM/dns?plid=1

 	If it does have DNS details there (apart from nameservers) take notes of them, plus screenshots and definitely export them by using the "Export Zone File" link for your system (windows or linux)

-3. On the previous page - the settings - just below the "manage DNS" link there is a link for "Transfer domain away from GoDaddy", for example:
+- Step 3.
+On the previous page - the settings - just below the "manage DNS" link there is a link for "Transfer domain away from GoDaddy", for example:

 		https://dcc.godaddy.com/control/EXAMPLE.COM/transferOut?plid=1

 	...and click "continue with transfer"

-4. On this new page you will click "continue with transfer" which will "[Unlock](https://en.wikipedia.org/wiki/Registrar-Lock)" your site, making transfer possible.
+- Step 4.
+On this new page you will click "continue with transfer" which will "[Unlock](https://en.wikipedia.org/wiki/Registrar-Lock)" your site, making transfer possible.

 	Transfer also relies on having an `EPP` code, also known as an [Auth-Code, authorization code, transfer code, or Auth-Info Code](https://en.wikipedia.org/wiki/Auth-Code) (EPP stands for "Extensible Provisioing Protocol") which works as a shared secret between the registrars, providng that the gaining and receiving registrants are in agreement.
 (So do not disclose an EPP!)